Jäger (infantry): Napoleonic era

-The Prussians in particular developed their light infantry tactics both in theory and in practice during the early Napoleonic era.
-There was much disagreement over how much emphasis should be placed on Jägers, though, and reform was for the most part at the regimental level by more energetic commanders such as Yorck.
-It was not until the reorganization of the army led by Scharnhorst that the Jäger corps was strengthened on a national level.
-Having suffered crippling defeats at Jena and Lübeck, the Prussian army undertook major reforms, in many ways following the example of the French Revolutionary Army, becoming a nationalized force.
+The Prussians in particular developed their light infantry tactics during the early Napoleonic era.
+There was much disagreement over how much emphasis should be placed on Jägers, though and reform was for the most part at the regimental level by more energetic commanders such as Ludwig Yorck von Wartenburg.
+It was not until the reorganization of the army led by Gerhard von Scharnhorst that the Jäger corps was strengthened on a national level.
+Having suffered crippling defeats at Battle of Jena-Auerstedt and the Battle of Lübeck, the Prussian army undertook reforms, in many ways following the example of the French Revolutionary Army, becoming a nationalized force.

 Foreign mercenaries were removed, corporal punishment became rare (and was abolished for Jäger troops), and promotions were based on merit rather than nobility.
 New volunteers from a bourgeois background were organized to resist Napoleon's invasion and occupation of Central Europe.
 Continuing the earlier traditions, in Prussia these Jäger were patriotic volunteers, bearing the cost of their weapons and uniforms at their own expense or with the help of contributions from friends and neighbours, and often organizing themselves into clubs and leagues.
-As one of the early adopters of skirmisher tactics, Yorck became inspector-general of the light infantry in Prussia and oversaw the increase and improvement of the new Jäger troops during the years of peace after the Treaty of Tilsit.
+As one of the early adopters of skirmish tactics, Yorck became inspector-general of the light infantry in Prussia and oversaw the increase and improvement of the new Jäger troops during the years of peace after the Treaty of Tilsit.
 The most famous of the Prussian Jäger were the volunteers of the Lützow Free Corps.

 The Prussian army gained experience as an auxiliary force in the French invasion of Russia, where the Jäger were often used on the strategic level to provide support and cover for the rest of the army.
-They managed to escape the fate of Napoleon's French soldiers after Yorck negotiated a battlefield truce with Russia when, during a rear-guard action, the French withdrew and left Yorck's troops isolated.
+They managed to escape the fate of Napoleon's French soldiers after Yorck negotiated the Convention of Tauroggen a battlefield truce with Russia when, during a rear-guard action, the French withdrew and left Yorck's troops isolated.

+German campaigns 1813 to 1815

 In the War of the Sixth Coalition that immediately followed, the Jäger of the various armies performed well against Napoleon's forces, and Prussian Jäger played a significant role in the battles of the Waterloo campaign, holding off Grouchy's corps at the Battle of Wavre.

 The resistance against Napoleon exacted a high toll of military casualties, officers in particular.
 This in combination with a shift towards a meritocratic officer corps led to many promotions within the ranks.
 By the end of the Napoleonic Wars, many of the junior officers in the Germanic states' armies were former Jäger soldiers who had been promoted through the ranks.